John Pym: Road to war; 1641 to 1643

 This meant ending Charles' arbitrary rule was not only important for England, but the Protestant cause in general.
 Since respect for the institution of monarchy prevented direct attacks on Charles, the traditional route was to prosecute his 'evil counsellors.'
 Doing so made it clear that although the king was above the law, his subordinates were not, and he could not protect them; the intention was to make others think twice about their actions.
 Archbishop William Laud was impeached in December 1640 and held in the Tower of London until his execution in 1645; Strafford, former Lord Deputy of Ireland and organiser of the 1640 Bishops War, was attainted and executed in May 1641.
 Although it's disputed, Pym's appearance at the trial may have been the origin of the word Roundhead.
 According to Richard Baxter Queen Henrietta Maria at the trial of Thomas Wentworth, 1st Earl of Strafford in 1641 asking about Pym asked who the roundheaded man was.

-The Commons also passed a series of constitutional reforms, including the Triennial Acts, abolition of the Star Chamber, and an end to levying taxes without Parliament's consent.
+The Commons also passed a series of constitutional reforms, including the Triennial Act 1640 (16 Cha.
+1. c.
+1), abolition of the Star Chamber, and an end to levying taxes without Parliament's consent.
 Voting as a block, the bishops ensured all these were rejected by the Lords.
 In June 1641, Pym secured passage of the Clergy Act in the Commons; one of its key provisions was to remove bishops from the Lords, which therefore rejected it.
 The growing political tension was brought to head in October with the outbreak of the Irish Rebellion. both Charles and Parliament supported raising troops to suppress it, but neither trusted the other with their control, fearing any army would be used against them first.

 Pym helped draft the Grand Remonstrance, presented to Charles on 1 December 1641; unrest culminated in 23 to 29 December with widespread riots in Westminster, led by the London apprentices.
 Suggestions Pym and other Parliamentary leaders helped organise these have not been proved, but as a result, bishops stopped attending the Lords.
 On 30 December, John Williams, Archbishop of York and eleven other bishops, signed a complaint, disputing the legality of any laws passed by the Lords during their exclusion.
 Viewed by the Commons as inviting Charles to dissolve Parliament, all twelve were imprisoned for treason.